mathematicalthinking/vmt/README.md

 would want a list of all the room they're going to assign throughout the year, and when they want students working in that room they can mark it as active with a due date or something?)
-1. NEW COURSE: dropdown menus need to synch.
-If we have the same room in both lists selecting one should highlight the other as well
+1. ?
+Do we want to allow a teacher to select rooms when they're creating a course or should that just happen after?
+1. Students should have a similar course dashboard but should not have the ability to create new rooms or add students or see student notifications

-### Profile page
+### Profile page/Dashboard page
+1. Have breadcrumbs so user can easily navigate back and forth between resources
 ### Rooms
 1. ~~have the rooms order from newest to oldest, so when a new room is created its right at the top of the list and visible to the user~~